Let’s start with React by creating our first project. For that, we will use Vite, which is the official recommendation.

 - Node.js and NPM: To manage dependencies and run scripts.

-- Code editors: Like Visual Studio Code
+- Code Editors: Such as Visual Studio Code

 Creating a React Project